 - Requires no extra configuration or billing cost.

-Select Diagnose and solve problems in the left navigation, which opens AKS Diagnostics.
+- Click on Diagnose and solve problems in the left navigation, which opens AKS Diagnose and Solve Problems.

-Choose a category that best describes the issue of your cluster, like Cluster Node Issues, by:
+- Choose a category that best describes the issue of your cluster by:

-- Using the keywords in the homepage tile.
+- Referring the keywords in each tile description on the homepage.

 - Typing a keyword that best describes your issue in the search bar.

 To initiate the tool and retrieve the results in a seamless manner, click on the tile to troubleshoot.
 The left navigation pane has an Overview option which runs all the diagnostics in that particular category.
 The issues that are found with the cluster will be displayed on the right panel.
 To obtain a comprehensive understanding of the issue, click on View details for each tile, which will provide a detailed description of:

 - Issue summary

 - Recommended actions

 - Links to helpful docs